 Former Liberty Mutual Property

-Seaboard Solar is seeking a permit to develop a large solar farm on the former Liberty Mutual property on Frankland Road.
+Seaboard Solar has been issued a permit to develop a large solar farm on the former Liberty Mutual property on Frankland Road.
 This property borders on HALT’s Deer Run conservation area and contains parts of the Andersen Memorial Trail.
-Seaboard has offered to preserve that trail, among others, donating all the remaining open space, almost 54 acres, to HALT.
+Seaboard has offered to preserve that trail, among others, donating all the remaining open space, up to 54 acres, to HALT.
 HALT is in discussions with the company, as well as the Planning Board and Conservation Commission, to ensure that the trails and open space are adequately protected and open to the public.

 Sands Conservation Area New Trail Development